Get Involved

 Follow-up

-As a reminder of your visit, leave two copies (one for the legislator, one for an aide) of CHN literature (you can request copies by emailing outreach@californiahomeschool.net).
+As a reminder of your visit, leave two copies (one for the legislator, one for an aide) of CHN literature (Request Copies).
 A follow-up call or letter (preferred) thanking the legislator (or aide) for their time not only helps with the impression you make but also reminds them yet again about your issue and that you consider it important.

 To increase effectiveness, we want to encourage families in the same legislative districts to visit their legislators as part of a group.
-To coordinate these groups, please contact the Legislation Monitoring Chair at legislation@californiahomeschool.net.
+To coordinate these groups, please contact the Legislation Monitoring Chair.

 How to Write Letters to the Editor